divyanshkumarworks/IMDB_API/README.md

 ```

 **Getting movies by sort**
-By default the movies are sorted by popularity but user can sorted with imdb_score and id.
+By default, the movies are sorted by popularity but the user can sort them with imdb_score and id.
 ```bash
 http://127.0.0.1:5000/movies/search?sort_by=id
 ```